A flat foot is a foot that has lost or never developed an arch.

 Infants and young children naturally have flat feet.
 The arch should develop over time.
 Sometimes, the arch does not develop.
 It is not always clear why this happens.

-- Ruptured or damaged tendon that supports the arch
+- Rupture or damage to the tendon that supports the arch

-- Medical conditions that affect muscles or nerves in the foot
+- Health problems that affect the muscles or nerves in the foot

 - Ligament damage in the foot

 - Changes in certain foot joints over time

 In newborns, this problem is more common in girls.
 In children who are 3 to 8 years old, this problem is more common in boys.
 In adults, this problem is more common in women after age 55 years of age.

 Other things that may raise the risk in children are: